 This institute was custom-built for the SD&G region to address the changing economic landscape.
 The goal is to train eager participants for the growing demands for skilled workers in areas identified as high-need.

-Any Ontario resident looking to future-proof their work skills can apply.
-Preference will be given to Ontarians who show the most need for emerging job training– including the underemployed and unemployed.
 There are no age restrictions on application.
-We are looking for highly motivated individuals who are willing to immerse themselves into the program.
+Any Ontario resident looking to future-proof their work skills is encouraged to apply.
+Preference will be given to Ontarians who show the most need for emerging job training, including the underemployed and unemployed.

-The training provided will be hands-on, social and collaborative.
-It will give the learner the opportunity to learn directly from industry leaders.
+The training provided will give participants an opportunity to learn directly from industry leaders.

 - Within companies in the Cornwall Innovation Centre